 Dr. Gendelman has been widely active in his industry and community.
 He is a member of the Ohio State Medical Association, the American Medical Association and the American Medical Directors Association.
 He’s Board Certified in Internal Medicine, his most recent recertification coming in 2004 by both the Board of Internal Medicine as well as the American Medical Directors Association.

 Dr. Gendelman earned his Medical Degree from the University of Cincinnati Medical School in 1978, and served his residency at the Jewish Hospital of Cincinnati Internal Medical Program from 1978-1981.
 Dr. Gendelman did his undergraduate work at Ohio University, earning degrees in Math and Pre-Med.
 Dr. Gendelman is married to his beautiful bride, Susan.
 They have three wonderful children: Sami, Stacy, and Artie.

 Chief Development Officer

-Kim Majick is Carespring’s Executive Vice-President of Marketing and Admissions for all facilities.
-She began her career at Carespring in 1999 as the Director of Marketing and Admissions at Eastgate Health Care Center.
+Kim Majick is Carespring’s Chief Development Officer.
+She began her career at Carespring in 1999 as the Director of Marketing and Admissions at Eastgatespring Health Care Center.

 Kim received her Bachelor’s degree from Morehead State University, which she attended on a Division One Volleyball Scholarship.
 Kim and her team achieved success on and off the court, where they not only did well competitively but also held the highest grade point average in the NCAA for two straight years.